jerryzj/EE6470/hw2/README.md

 ### After
 ![Imgur](https://i.imgur.com/P76HgHK.png)
 ### Number of pixels tranmitted
-* In old model, the total transmitted pixels are 2359296, and the optimized model only transmits 789333 pixels.
+* In the old model, the total transmitted pixels are 2359296, and the optimized model only transmits 789333 pixels.
 The pixels transmitted ratio between the two model is 2.98.
 ## Discussion
 * Becareful when you use **wait** command.